Portavita/portavita.github.io/_posts/2018-06-23-blog_influxdb_vs_postgresql..markdown

 If disk space is not a concern, then I would definitely go for PostgreSQL.

+Ideas or comments?
+You can find me on  [Linkedin](https://www.linkedin.com/in/fabiopardi/)

 [Influx_Docs]: https://docs.influxdata.com/influxdb/v1.6/concepts/storage_engine/
 [portavita]: https://www.portavita.com/
 [Auto_Expire]: https://docs.influxdata.com/influxdb/v1.6/